apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/index.md

 ### General web development {#general-web-development}

 Throughout the next lessons, we will sometimes use certain technologies and terms related to the web without explaining them.
-This is because the knowledge of them will be **assumed** (unless we're showing something out of the ordinary).
+This is because their knowledge will be **assumed** (unless we're showing something out of the ordinary).

 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 * [HTTP protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP)